mikeytsou/todoAPI/README.md

 # Todo REST API

-A customizable REST API built for anyone who wants to create a quick backend Express/Node REST API.
+A customizable REST API built for anyone who needs to work with HTTP verbs GET, POST, PUT, DELETE.

 The API is built with Express, MongoDB, and Mongoose.